 The subject of worthiness goes to our core.
 We constantly feed ourselves the lines, “I’ll be worthy if… I’ll be worthy when…” This is the truth: You are worthy now.
 You are enough, and I am enough, and this poem is dedicated to the truth of who we are at our core.

-These Rumi quotes about life are enlightening and simply beautiful displays of the human journey captured in words.
-May this collection of quotes and verses inspire you to observe the wonders as they occur around you.
+These Rumi quotes about life are enlightening and simply beautiful displays of the human journey captured in words: they’re cues to truth.
+May this collection of quotes and verses inspire you to observe the wonders of being alive while you live.

 It’s easy to be happy when the sun is shining, but it’s a great show of resilience and hope to remember the dawn in the middle of the night.
 This is a poem about keeping the faith during those dark times.
 I hope you can spot a glimmer of hope from these words, for that’s […]